filamentphp/filament/packages/tables/docs/12-testing.md

 ### Select Columns

-If you have a select column, you can ensure it has the correct options with `assertSelectColumnHasOptions()` and `assertSelectColumnDoesNotHaveOptions()`:
+If you have a select column, you can ensure it has the correct options with `assertTableSelectColumnHasOptions()` and `assertTableSelectColumnDoesNotHaveOptions()`:

 ```php
 use function Pest\Livewire\livewire;